-- 3.1 The Orienteering Competition season in Hong Kong begins in October and ends in May the following year. - 3.2 The Orienteering Championship Competition is the official event to award the title of OAHK Champion.
+- 3.1 The Orienteering Championship Competition is the official event to award the title of OAHK Champion.
 It is organised under the authority of the OAHK.
 Orienteering Championship Competitions shall include Classic distance, Middle distance and Sprint competitions.
-There is one class for women and one class for men, with no age restrictions.

-- 3.3 The Ranking League Competitions are open orienteering competitions selected by the OAHK to rank its members based on their performance in the competition season.
+There is one class for women and one class for men, with no age restrictions. - 3.2 The Ranking League Competitions are open orienteering competitions selected by the OAHK to rank its members based on their performance in the competition season.
 Winners of the Ranking League shall be awarded the title of OAHK 'Class' Champion.
 Ranking League Competitions shall comprise of not more than five individual, day, classic distance open orienteering competitions.
-Competitors are divided into classes according to their sex and age. - 3.4 The Birney Memorial Competition is a pair, day, score competition.
+Competitors are divided into classes according to their sex and age. - 3.3 The Birney Memorial Competition is a pair, day, score competition.
 The Night Orienteering Championship is an individual, night competition.
 The Sport Festival Relay Competition is a day, relay competition.
 And, the Youth Orienteering Championship is an individual, day, classic distance competition for competitors below the age of 24.
-These competitions are other annual competitions organised under the authority of the OAHK. - 3.5 The Colour Coded Events are orienteering competitions opened to all runners.
-Different courses are designed to provide different levels of technical challenge and physical demand and runners are allowed to enter any course in any event irrespective of age and sex. - 3.6 Open Orienteering Competitions are orienteering competitions organised by the Association, or by clubs on behalf of the Association, or by any club appointed by the Association for members of the Association and/or open to all runners.
-Competitors are divided into classes according to their age and sex. - 3.7 Ranking League Competitions shall not be organised with less than 14 days in between.
+These competitions are other annual competitions organised under the authority of the OAHK. - 3.4 The Colour Coded Events are orienteering competitions opened to all runners.
+Different courses are designed to provide different levels of technical challenge and physical demand and runners are allowed to enter any course in any event irrespective of age and sex. - 3.5 Open Orienteering Competitions are orienteering competitions organised by the Association, or by clubs on behalf of the Association, or by any club appointed by the Association for members of the Association and/or open to all runners.
+Competitors are divided into classes according to their age and sex.

+3.6 Ranking League Competitions shall not be organised with less than 14 days in between.